 Maddox's early articles were usually much shorter than his current ones.
 He also wrote about random things like making sandwiches and replacing the moon with a giant robotic monkey head, and he regularly complained about his older brother.

-Early articles from the SCP Foundation (note: an SCP's number has nothing to do with how old it is) are frequently different in style and tone from the currently accepted 'standards', as they were written before said standards were generally agreed upon.
+Early articles from the SCP Foundation (note: an SCP's number has nothing to do with how old it is, although the 1000-1999s are generally newer, as with the 2000-2999s.
+You will never find an "old" article in either of those groups.) are frequently different in style and tone from the currently accepted 'standards', as they were written before said standards were generally agreed upon.
 Compare SCP-173's article, for example, with almost any of the others'.
 The general rule of the wiki is that you don't edit another author's work unless the article is in danger of being deleted, and since many of the early authors are no longer on the site and the surviving SCP's are fairly popular, that means they're unlikely to be altered any time soon.